gc-github-bio/Normal-and-IPF-lung/README.md

 qc.md: QC and removal of "ambient RNA", doublets, low quality and undesired cells, performed separately for each dataset, before integration using Seurat.

-AfterQC.R: Analysis performed after QC.
+AfterQC.R: Datasets integration and Analysis performed after QC.